How does one Create Boxplots by Group in SAS ?

 Example: Create Boxplots by Group in SAS

-First, let’s create a dataset in SAS that contains three different groups:
+First, let’s create a dataset in SAS that contains three different groups, ensuring the data structure is optimized for visualization:

 data my_data;